eliranwong/UniqueBible/installation/mac.md

-# Example: Install & Run on macOS / Linux
+# Example: Install & Run on macOS

 There are different ways to install.
 Below is an example.